Last Updated on 27 January 2026 by Cycloscope

 Before buying tickets you have to keep in mind a couple of things, first: the delays can be counted in days (even if this rarely happens), therefore, you should have at least 3 days of margin if, for example, you have a flight to take.

-This should be taken into consideration even more if you plan on going to the island of Likoma, if the Ilala gets stuck there you may have to wait days without many other options to leave.
+This should be taken into consideration even more if you plan to go to the island of Likoma; if the Ilala gets stuck there, you may have to wait days with few other options to leave.

 Backpacking Malawi – The best travel guide about Malawi on the web